SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial-non-archetype.md

 ---

 This guide picks up where the [User Tutorial](/docs/3-getting-started/user-tutorial/) left off.
 In that previous guide we showed you how to start up your local VM, create studies, experiments, and samples, associate an input file with a sample, and then launch a workflow to process that file.
 This process is the same generic process we use at OICR to analyze samples from fastq to, eventually, annotated variants.
-In this production system the workflows are fairly complex (they include branching and looping) and we string multiple worklfows together (output of one as input for the next) using <kbd>deciders</kbd>.
+In this production system the workflows are fairly complex (they include branching and looping) and we string multiple workflows together (output of one as input for the next) using <kbd>deciders</kbd>.

 The next step presented in this tutorial is to create a workflow of your own based on the HelloWorld that comes bundled with the VM.
 In theory you could use either a local VM or an Amazon instance to follow the tutorial below but in our case we will base it on the local VM.